Who is Aryabhata?

 “Take the number one hundred and add four to it.
 Then, multiply the result by eight.
 Finally, add sixty-two thousand.
 By following this rule, we can approximate the circumference of a circle with a diameter of 20000.”

-This formula suggests that for a circle with a diameter of 20,000, the circumference can be approximated as 62,832.
+This formula suggests that for a circle with a diameter of 20,000, the circumference is approximately 62,832.
 This approximation, 3.1416, is remarkably close to the modern value of pi (π), demonstrating Aryabhata’s mathematical prowess.
-Importantly, Aryabhata may have also realized that pi is irrational, a concept not proven in Europe until centuries later.
+Importantly, Aryabhata may also have realized that pi is irrational, a concept not proven in Europe for centuries.

 Aryabhata’s Trigonometric Formulas